CSB-KUL/yMap/README/README.txt

 “IndexError: string index out of range”

-Reason: the mutations positions are are fall outside the start and end of the respective proteins
+Reason: the mutations positions fall outside the start and end of the respective proteins

 how to correct: Look at the mutations of mutations and compare them manually if the correspond to start and end of a protein, if not correct the problem and rerun the method mutation_types_file().